Emmacharleswilson/Pepper-Jacks/README.md

 I have tested this project manually myself and have also had it peer-reviewed & tested by friends and family on multiple devices and screen sizes.

 ### Bugs, Fixes and Improvements

+#### Bugs

+[Footer] - The footer on mobile view cuts of some reservations if the user has made more than two bookings.
+         - This is an ongoing issue.

+#### Improvements

-I have no known bugs however there are some aspects of UX and functionality that I would have liked to improve.
+There are some aspects of UX and functionality that I would have liked to improve.

 - First being the date field on the reservation form.
 There is no drop down calender or text that prompts the user on what format they should enter the date.
 This could be confusing and not be a very good user experience.
 - Secondly I think the colour scheme could be changed a little.
 Some of the colours against their chosen backgrounds could be hard to read.